rastsislaux/i386-shell/README.md

-# Sable OS
+# Sable Shell

-This is a minimal 32-bit operating system designed for i386 architecture.<br>
+This is a minimal shell written to be run on i386 processors without any OS.<br>

 ## Quick start